lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/jobs_and_resources/slurm.md

 `--constraint="fs_beegfs_global0`are allowed.
 For a detailed description of the possible constraints, please refer to the Slurm documentation (<https://slurm.schedmd.com/srun.html>).

+!!! hint

-**Remark:** A feature is checked only for scheduling.
+      A feature is checked only for scheduling.
 Running jobs are not affected by changing features.

 ### Available Features